rapidsai/raft/docs/source/raft_ann_benchmarks.md

 #### Manually run the scripts inside the container

-All of the `raft-ann-bench` images contain the Conda packages, so they can be used directly by logging directly into the container itself:
+All of the `raft_ann_bench` images contain the Conda packages, so they can be used directly by logging directly into the container itself:

 ```bash
 export DATA_FOLDER=path/to/store/datasets/and/results